awsdocs/aws-private-ca-user-guide/doc_source/PcaIssueCert.md

 ## Issuing a certificate \(AWS CLI\)<a name="IssueCertCli"></a>

 You can use the ACM Private CA CLI command [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) or the API action [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) to request an end\-entity certificate\.
 This command requires the Amazon Resource Name \(ARN\) of the private CA that you want to use to issue the certificate\.
+You must also generate a certificate signing request \(CSR\) using a program such as [OpenSSL](https://www.openssl.org/)\.

 If you use the ACM Private CA API or AWS CLI to issue a private certificate, the certificate is unmanaged, meaning that you cannot use the ACM console, ACM CLI, or ACM API to view or export it, and the certificate is not automatically renewed\.
 However, you can use the PCA [get\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/get-certificate.html) command to retrieve the certificate details, and if you own the CA, you can create an [audit report](PcaAuditReport.md)\.